hassio-addons/hassio-vagrant/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-This is a Vagrant box containing [Home Assistant][home-assistant] based on Hass.io.
+This Vagrant box contains [Home Assistant][home-assistant], which is based on Hass.io.

 ## About

 This Vagrant virtual machine allows you to test and play with Hass.io and Home Assistant, and is a great environment for add-on developers.
-A simple `vagrant up` command would give you a fully installed Hass.io system, in a couple of minutes.
+A simple `vagrant up` command gives you a fully-installed Hass.io system in a couple of minutes.

 ![Home Assistant](images/homeassistant.png)

-This setup comes preloaded with [netdata][] and [Portainer][portainer] to provide you, even more, insight into what is happing under the hood.
+This setup comes preloaded with [netdata][] and [Portainer][portainer] to provide you even more insight into what is happening under the hood of your VM.

 ### Portainer